 As a company incorporated in the Cayman Islands, Siem Offshore Inc. (“The Company”) is an exempted company duly incorporated under the laws of the Cayman Islands and subject to Cayman Island laws and regulations with respect to corporate governance.

 Cayman Islands corporate law is to a great extent based on English Law.
-In addition, due to The Company being a Norwegian Tax Resident, the Norwegian Accounting law applies to the Company.
-According to the Norwegian Accounting Act $3-3c The Company should provide a statement on social responsibility.
-The statement should include which actions are taken by The Company to integrate human rights, employee’s rights and social conditions, external environment and the fight against corruption in its business strategies, daily operations and in relation to its interested parties.
+In addition, due to the Company being a Norwegian Tax Resident, the Norwegian Accounting law applies to The Company.
+According to the Norwegian Accounting Act $3-3c the Company should provide a statement on social responsibility.
+The statement should include which actions are taken by the Company to integrate human rights, employee’s rights and social conditions, external environment and the fight against corruption in its business strategies, daily operations and in relation to its interested parties.

-Code of Conduct
+Code of Business Conduct

-The Company has established a Code of Conduct policy expressing its non-tolerance on corruption as well as dealing with ethical principles of the Company.
+The Company has established a Code of Business Conduct policy expressing its non-tolerance on corruption as well as dealing with ethical principles of the Company.
 The Company is fully committed to perform its business with integrity and transparency throughout its global operations.
-As stated in the Code of Conduct Policy it is the policy of the Company to conduct its business in accordance with all applicable laws and regulations and in an ethically responsible manner.
+As stated in the Code of Business Conduct policy it is the policy of the Company to conduct its business in accordance with all applicable laws and regulations and in an ethically responsible manner.

-The Company has implemented policies and control procedures to ensure that only proper transactions are entered into by The Company, that such transactions have proper management approval, that such transactions are properly accounted for in the books and records of The Company, and the reports and financial statements of The Company are prepared in a timely manner, understandable and fully, fairly and accurately reflect such transactions.
+The Company has implemented policies and control procedures to ensure that only proper transactions are entered into by the Company, that such transactions have proper management approval, that such transactions are properly accounted for in the books and records of the Company, and the reports and financial statements of the Company are prepared in a timely manner, understandable and fully, fairly and accurately reflect such transactions.

+The Company conducts its business with honesty and integrity and competes fairly and ethically within the framework of the law.
+The Company has entered into agreements with well-known subcontractors for the delivery of technical management and crew management services to some of the Company’s vessels.
 The Company has also entered into shipbuilding contracts with high standard shipbuilding yards in Norway, Poland and Germany.
 These subcontractors are subject to review on an ongoing basis.
 The Company expects that all of its business partners have the same approach to business dealing.

-The Code of Conduct does also include policies on improper payments.
+The Code of Business Conduct does also include policies on improper payments.
 The Company does not tolerate any actions / payments which could be viewed as improper payments.

 No gift, hospitality or travel benefit may be offered to or requested or accepted from any third party if that benefit could be seen to be disproportionately generous or otherwise be seen as something which may induce or make the recipient feel obliged to reciprocate by way of improperly performing his or her function.

-The Company and its directors, officers and employees will not accept any gift, hospitality or travel benefit either directly or indirectly from business partners, against making commitment, recommending or promoting a certain conduct or position by The Company or otherwise seek to gain personal benefit in relation to The Company’s business dealings.
+The Company and its directors, officers and employees will not accept any gift, hospitality or travel benefit either directly or indirectly from business partners, against making commitment, recommending or promoting a certain conduct or position by the Company or otherwise seek to gain personal benefit in relation to the Company’s business dealings.

 The Company and any of its people shall not pay money or provide gifts, entertainment, hospitality or any other thing or service of value to any Government Official.
 This prohibition extends to payments to consultants, agents or other intermediaries when the payer knows or has reason to believe that some part of the payment will be used to bribe or otherwise influence a public official.
-Political contributions are not authorized.

 Corporate Social Responsibility

 The Company respects and promotes harmonious working relationship with the local communities where it operates, but refrains from participating in local politics.
 The Company seeks to foster a sustainable business for its many stakeholders.

 The Company is committed to employ local staff where applicable and possible in all countries where it is operating and conducting business.
 The Company is committed to providing equal opportunity and fair treatment to all individuals on the basis of merit, without discrimination on the grounds of race, colour, religion, national origin, sex, pregnancy, age, disability, marital status or other characteristics protected by applicable law.